joeshen123/GSK-Spring-Semester-Rotation-and-class-notes/GSK_Spring_Notes/GSK-Spring-Notes-missing-two-lec.markdown

 8. devlopmental genes are epigenetically controlled.
    1. important genes are epigenetic plasticity genes.
    2. connections between development and cancer(e.g. melanocytes) are not somatic, but more epigenetically regulated.

+## ZhiRong Bao's Lecture (Cell Polarity)

+***Worm, Biology and Cell Polarity***

+* Cell lineage although fixed,  still require cell cell interaction and signaling pathways

+* cell lineage ------ organisms need difference(assymetry)

+* Par proteins localize to different parts of the cell, leading to assymetric division

+* conceptual scheme of cell polarity: A and B mutually repress each other + each A and B has positive feedback loop.

+* Genetic screen to look for factors that control worm assymetric cell division.

+***Left-Right Asymmetry***

+* Actin regulates the break of left-right symmetry

+* In one cell asymmetry division, external cue (sperm enter) determine the Inbalance.
+In left-right, no external cue.
+Left right, it is already predetermined.
+Left right assymetry may be rooted in actin chrality.

+***lineage differentiation***

+* map lineage using compter image analysis

+* tag TF and see the lineage

+* use mutant /RNAi and tag Tissue specific markers and observe linage fate decisions. (e.g. Wnt homeotic transformation)

+* introduce mutation in different cell division (via Crispr) and track lineage.